 Jill has worked extensively with families of Americans held hostage or unjustly imprisoned abroad.
 She led the successful communications campaign to free Alan Gross, an American imprisoned in Cuba for more than five years.
 She has also helped families who had loved ones detained in Syria, Iran, Venezuela and Japan.

-For that and other work, Jill was named by PR News as one of 2015’s “Top Women in PR” and received the Holmes Report’s SABRE Award for PR Agency Citizenship.
+For that and other work, Jill was named by PR News as one of the “Top Women in PR” and she received the Holmes Report’s SABRE Award for PR Agency Citizenship.

-Before joining SKDK, Jill was an award-winning political correspondent and served as assistant to the secretary and director of public affairs for Transportation Secretary Ray LaHood at the start of the Obama Administration.
+Before joining SKDK, she served as assistant to the secretary and director of public affairs for Transportation Secretary Ray LaHood at the start of the Obama Administration.

 Jill serves on the board of directors of Sasha Bruce Youthwork, which is dedicated to building young people’s life skills to help them avoid homelessness.
 She is a past board member of the National Press Club Journalism Institute and Jewish Foundation for Group Homes.